BeastKiller2013/GunsAndMagic/README.md

 # GunsAndMagic

 ### About This Repo
-This repo is for the CrimsonHacks 2019 Hackthon
+This repo is for the CrimsonHacks 2019 Hackthon.

 The skeletons do die, I promise.

 ### Credits